 - Medical visits may have decreased among exoskeleton users

-- However, perceived job performance, fit, and comfort were critical factors determining whether workers wanted to continue using the devices
+- However, perceived job performance, fit, and comfort were critical factors determining continued use

 New Injury Categories#